What are the Different Types of Burn Injuries?

-First degree burns – causes reddening of the skin, but no blistering.
+1) First degree burns, which cause reddening of the skin, but no blistering.

-Second degree burns – causes blisters and can be superficial or deep.
+2) Second degree burns, which cause blisters and can be superficial or deep.

-- Third degree burns – penetrates the entire thickness of the skin and permanently destroys tissue.
-Causes white or blackened, charred skin that may be numb.
+3) Third degree burns, which penetrate the entire thickness of the skin and permanently destroy tissue.
+These burns cause white or blackened, charred skin that may be numb.

 Medical treatment for burn injuries vary depending on the severity of the burn, and can be as serious as requiring surgery or skin grafts for very serious burns.

 Burn injuries occur in a variety of situations.
 Some of the most common causes of burn injuries include the following:

 - Scalding burns from hot liquids or steam

 - Building fires

 - Motor vehicle accidents

 - Industrial accidents